 Who would have thought that its popularity would surge during a pandemic?

-Golf rounds played in America surged 25% in September, according to industry research firm Golf Datatech.
-And so far in 2020, rounds played are up almost 9% as golf is the rare sport that can be played while maintaining social distancing.
+Despite the pandemic, golf rounds played in America were up 14% in 2020 and another 6% in 2021, according to industry research firm Golf Datatech.
+Golf is the rare sport that can be played while maintaining social distancing.

-Golf stocks such as Callaway Golf (ELY) bounced backed from the COVID-19 pandemic in the third quarter, posting strong sales and profits well ahead of last year as golfers with cabin fever escaped to golf courses across the globe.
+Companies such as Callaway Golf (ELY) bounced backed from the COVID-19 pandemic, posting strong sales and profits as golfers with cabin fever escaped to golf courses across the globe.

 One area of growth are golf club and ball sales, said Callaway Chief Executive Chip Brewer, while the company’s apparel brands remained “resilient” in the wake of the economic downturn.